-OTR-1103 NewStart Orientation
+OTR-1103 New Church Orientation

-A course providing an introduction to "starting strong new churches, the right way."
-NewStart strategies will be compared to the less effective church planting efforts of the Church of the Nazarene over the past 40 years in the USA and Canada.
-Course will also provide an overview of the other NewStart courses to prepare students for the new church training track.
+A course providing an introduction to a model of starting new healthy churches.
+The course will also include an overview of the other four courses to prepare students for the New Church training track.

 OTR-2013 Global Evangelism